 Passports, identity cards and Dutch nationality certificates

 You should apply for a Dutch passport or identity card to the municipal authority where you are registered.
-If you live abroad, you should apply at a Dutch embassy or consulate.

 Dutch nationality certificates

 If you move abroad, intend to get married, or want to be eligible for certain jobs (some civil service posts, for instance), you may need to prove you are a Dutch national.
 If you live abroad, you can apply for a Dutch nationality certificate (bewijs van Nederlanderschap) at the Dutch embassy or a Dutch consulate in the country where you live.
 If you live in the Netherlands, you can apply at the Population Affairs Department (Afdeling Burgerzaken) of your municipality.

 To be eligible for a Dutch nationality certificate, you must:

 - (if you live in the Netherlands) be registered as a resident in the municipality where you file your application;

 - show a valid identity document.

 The period of validity of Dutch nationality certificates is not laid down in law.
 The organisation that asks to see the certificate can itself decide its period of validity